-Analysis: The proposed project estimates 800 multifamily units and 100 single family units, and an additional 100 accessory dwelling/6ohana units, as may be allowed by the County on the 100 single family lots.
+Analysis: Pulelehua will contain 800 multi-family units and 100 single-family units and an additional 100 accessory dwelling/'ohana units, as may be allowed by the County on the 100 single-family lots.

 2. Design.
 Each building or structure within Pulelehua shall be designed to conform to the Pulelehua design guidelines which shall be approved by the urban design review board.